jundalisay/sp/content/en/research/chau-ju-kua/chun-fan-chi/part-12.md

 The natives fell the tree and dry it in the shade.
 Its aroma is pure and strong and apt to evaporate; in burning

-a red-brown variety
+- A red-brown variety is called hsiang-t‘an (香檀);
-called

-surpasses all other incenses.
-(^
-it.

-The
-Ta-kang {^J
-countries of
-also found in San-fo-ts'i,
-it is

-variety of yellow colour

-td-fan .(^ ;g); a
+- A light and brittle kind is called sha-t‘an (沙檀).

-The aroma of these
+The aroma of these varieties is about the same.

-light
-huang-fan
-and
-25
-brittle
-varieties is about
-the same.
-The best quality
-and the
-full
-is
-that derived from old trees,
-proportion of fragrance
+The best quality is that derived from old trees, when the bark is thin and the full proportion of fragrance is contained in it.

-is
-contained in
-contains only seven or eight tenths of fragrance. when it. the bark is thin
+The second quality so contains only seven or eight tenths of fragrance.

-The second quality
-The poorest quality
+The poorest quality is called t‘ien-sing-hiang (天星香).

-is
-30
-called
-^
-tien-sing-Mang {§^^
-^).
-Pieces of sandal-wood which have dropped down like rain are called p'o-lou-Uang
+Pieces of sandal-wood which have dropped down like rain are called p‘o-lou-hiang (破漏香), or scented (wood) broken off and dropped down.
+The root of the tree is called hiang-t‘ou (香頭), or incense head.
-'^ ^), or «scented (wood)
-(^
-broken
-off
-and dropped down.» The root of the tree
-1^) or ((incense head.»
-is called
-Uang-fm

 <!-- Note.
 In Chinese Buddhist worirs sandal-wood is